jax-parker/kayak-app/README.md

 **Set Up**

-This Epic covers all the initial setup of the React application and dependencies in order to begin coding features.
+This Epic covers all the initial setup of the the Django application and Django REST Framework & React application and dependencies in order to begin coding features.

 **Add A Launchsite**

-This epic covers the front end creation of the application in regards to launchsite entries.
+This epic covers all API endpoint creation and database connections relating to the CRUD functionality of user posts.
+This includes like activity.
+The front end creation of the application in regards to launchsite entries.
 This is to allow users to interact with the backend API via the user interface in order to create, read, update and delete their own launchsite entries.

 **Comments**

-This epic covers the front end creation of the application in regards to comments on posts.
+This epic covers all API endpoint creation and database connections relating to the CRUD functionality of user comments in relation to posts & the front end creation of the application in regards to comments on posts.
 This is to allow users to interact with the backend API in order add comments on posts.

 **Profiles**

-This epic covers the front end creation of the application in regards to user profiles.
+This epic covers all API endpoint creation and database connections relating to the CRUD functionality of user created profiles.
+This includes following functionality & the front end creation of the application in regards to user profiles.
 This is to allow users to interact with the backend API via the user interface to manage their own profiles.

 **Contact**
 This epic covers the front end creation of the application in regards to a contact page.
-This allows users to nteract withthe backend API via the user interface and allow users to contact the site's admin.
+This allows users to interact withthe backend API via the user interface and allow users to contact the site's admin.
 ## User Stories
 By Epic

+**Set UP - Backend**
+* As a developer, I need to create the base project set up so that I can build out the features.
+* As a developer, I need to create a Cloudinary account and create the connection to the project so that static images can be uploaded by users.
+* As a developer, I need to create an ElephantSQL acccount to handle my remote database.
+**Set Up - Frontend**
+* As a user, I would like a favicon on the website so that I can easily know which tab belongs to Kayak Klub
+* As a user, I would like a fully responsive navigation menu so that I can easily access the site from any device
+* As a logged out user I can see sign in and sign up options so that I can sign in / sign up

-**Add A Launchsite**
+**Add A Launchsite - Backend**
+* As a user, I want to be able to view edit or delete a launch site
+* As a user, I want to able to create a launch site and list launch sites **Add A Launchsite - Frontend**
 * As a logged in user I can create launchsites so that I can share my images and launch site information
 * As a user I can keep scrolling through the images on the site, that are loaded for me automatically so that I don't have to click on "next page"
 * As a launch site owner I can edit my launch site title and description so that I can make corrections or update my post after it was created